 You must have an undergraduate degree from a recognized post-secondary institution; and have completed undergraduate subject areas that satisfy the subject specialist requirements of the New South Wales Department of Education and Training (as listed above).

 Applicants who are one unit (equivalent to one quarter of a semester of full-time study) short of meeting the prerequisites for one single-method curriculum area, or two units short of meeting the prerequisites for two curriculum areas (as either two single-method curriculum areas or one double-method curriculum area) may be given special permission to study the deficient units concurrently with another faculty or at another institution.

-*While Sydney has a general application deadline of January 30 each year; you are encouraged to apply a minimum of three months prior to the program’s start date.
+*While Sydney has a general application deadline of January 14 each year, you are encouraged to apply a minimum of 6 months prior to the program start date.